DubiousTunic/spinning-sword/README.md

 # spinning-sword
-Creates a Spellbook from the Secret Teachings of All Ages
+spellbook.html - Creates a Spellbook from the Secret Teachings of All Ages mullarchy - creates what I call macroscopic strong AI